Arian04/android-hid-client/README.md

 Disclaimer: This app requires your device to be rooted.

+Tested primarily on: Linux (Host computer) and Pixel 5 running Android 11.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

 ### Prerequisites